 Thanksgiving and a Summing Up

 More than 40 years ago I decided that working to limit human-caused environmental deterioration would be my lifetime public service commitment.
 It seemed obvious then, and now, that degraded natural systems were a greater threat to happiness than anything else.
-But today I declare a truce.
+But today I declare a truce based on what I learned in a year of researching and writing almost 200 posts.

-Compassion, not anger, is the preferred reaction to people being themselves.
-A year ago, I expressed hope that humans could be different from other animals and wrote that human imagination, rationality, and moral commitment to younger generations could triumph over basic instincts.
-I advocated restrictions on present consumption, particularly of fossil fuels, that climate science says are essential to slow global warming.
-That’s not happening, as passionately summarized by Robert Jensen, a professor at the University of Texas Austin, a week ago.
-Bill McKibben, one of great environmental heroes in my lifetime, laid out what is happening in his August 2012 article, “Global Warming’s Terrifying New Math.”
+Compassion is a nicer reaction to people being themselves than anger.
+A year ago, I expressed hope that humans could be different from other animals and wrote that human imagination, rationality, and moral commitment to coming generations could triumph over basic instincts.
+I advocated restrictions on present consumption, particularly of fossil fuels, that climate science says are essential to slowing global warming.
+That’s not happening, as passionately summarized by Robert Jensen, a professor at the University of Texas Austin.
+Bill McKibben, one of our environmental heroes, laid out what is happening in his August 2012 article, “Global Warming’s Terrifying New Math.”

 Going forward, this blog will emphasize adaptation and resilience in a time of accelerating climate change.
 I will also weigh in whenever it seems useful on this blog’s four central points: (1) human-caused climate change threatens everyone; (2) strong, politically-difficult measures, like carbon taxes that would double the price of American gasoline, could be enacted; (3) human psychology and leaders’ short-sightedness are pushing us on a collective march off environmental cliffs; and (4) climate scientists have told the truth about consumption’s effects on our beautiful planet.